sebklaus/profiler/README.md

 ## Installation
-To add Profiler to your Laravel application, add the following to your `composer.json` file:
+To add Profiler to your Laravel application follow this three steps:

+Add the following to your `composer.json` file:

     "juy/profiler" : "dev-master"

 Then run `composer update` or `composer install` if you have not already installed packages.

-One final step is needed, add the below to the `providers` array in `app/config/app.php` configuration file:
+Add below to the `providers` array in `app/config/app.php` configuration file:

     'Juy\Profiler\Providers\ProfilerServiceProvider',

+Add below to the `aliases` array in `app/config/app.php` configuration file:

+    'Profiler'		=> 'Juy\Profiler\Facades\Profiler',

 ## Configuration